 January 10, 2021 § Leave a comment

-This project is only a scratch, yet, but it has big potential and i’ve been working on it in the last year in the free hours with come friends and volunteers collaborator. http://www.word-b.com
+This project is only a scratch, yet, but it has big potential and i’ve been working on it in the last year in the free hours with some friends and volunteers collaborators. http://www.word-b.com

 There are still some fix to do to the latest version, however if you want to collaborate to the project just contact me at email@example.com.
 The project is open source, you can find the repository of the back end (with NLTK and Django) at this link, and the repository of the front end (with vueJS ant vuetify) at this link.

 In thi chapter, we introduce three main new ideas: constituency, grammatical relations, and subcategorization and dependency.

 The fundamental idea of constituency is that groups of words may behave as a single unit or phrase, called a constituent.